 I've started biting my tongue a bit more, framing things in a more positive light: "Have you tried..." , "I read this great article..." , "I'm really enjoying using...".
 I'm finding it much more of an opportunity to open up a dialogue about the things that I'm passionate about and is a lot more engaging for people who may not have thought about it before.

 Of course it is always a work in progress and I'm sure I still loftily interject but I think anyone doing anything positive for the planet, people and animals should be celebrated.
 An ethical journey starts with the smallest steps:

 - Pop a fabric bag in your pocket or handbag when you leave the house in case you need to carry something you bought

 - Dry your clothes on the line instead of using the dryer

 - Start avoiding plastic packaging in the vegetable section at your supermarket

 - Check out your cosmetics once you use them up - were they tested on animals? if yes, find a better replacement

 The list goes on!
 So choose nice, be kind and spread the word!

 P.S.
-Do you like articles and information like this? join us to keep up to date (no spam we promise!)
+Do you like articles and information like this? sign up to our newsletter to keep up to date (no spam we promise!)